zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-13-mastering-unity-project-folder-structure-level-1-reserved-folders.markdown

 ##### Pro Standard Assets

 Same with `Standard Assets`, only files here are meant for the Pro version.
-This means assets here make use of Pro-only features like render textures and screen-space effects.
+Assets here make use of Pro-only features like render textures and screen-space effects.
 Again, scripts here are compiled earlier, allowing them to be accessed by other scripts (of any language) that are outside the `Pro Standard Assets` folder.

 ##### Editor

-The `Editor` folder name is a special name which allows your scripts to access to the Unity Editor Scripting API.
+The `Editor` folder name is a special name that allows your scripts to access to the Unity Editor Scripting API.
 If your script uses any classes or functionality from the UnityEditor namespace, it has to be placed in a folder called Editor.

 Scripts inside an Editor folder will not be included in your game’s build.
 They are only used in the Unity Editor.

 You can have multiple `Editor` folders throughout your project.

-An `Editor` folder which is not located in another special folder can be placed/nested anywhere in the project.
+An `Editor` folder that is not located in another special folder can be placed/nested anywhere in the project.
 However, if it’s in `Standard Assets`, `Pro Standard Assets`, or `Plugins`, it must be a direct child of these folders.
 Otherwise, it will not get processed.
 For example, it’s ok to have a path like `My Extension/Scripts/Editor`, but if placed in a special folder, it must always be `Standard Assets/Editor/My Extension/Scripts`, or `Pro Standard Assets/Editor/My Extension/Scripts`, or `Plugins/Editor/My Extension/Scripts`.
 {:.h-note}

 More about custom editors on the Unity [documentation](http://docs.unity3d.com/Documentation/Components/ExtendingTheEditor.html).